Utility companies still working to restore power, water to Miss-Lou residents - Mississippi's Best Community Newspaper

 Most of the remaining outages in Concordia Parish are around the Town of Ferriday and Ridgecrest.

-Businesses impacted by severe winter storm
+Miss-Lou still assessing damage caused by severe winter storm

-Story by Hunter Cloud and Sabrina Robertson The once packed Dianne’s Frame Shop on John R. Junkin Drive stood empty... read more
+Story by Hunter Cloud and Sabrina Robertson While most of the ice and sleet that covered the ground, rooftops... read more